DJ Speedy

-DJ Speedy, also known as Harvey Miller or "Gangsta Nerd" is a music producer.
+Harvey Miller, also known as DJ Speedy (or Gangsta Nerd) is an American music producer.

 Originally from Orangeburg, SC, DJ Speedy resides in Atlanta, GA.

 Music career

 Miller acted as a mix show DJ in South Carolina.
 He moved to Atlanta, Georgia where he founded his own production company, Speedy Productions with his cousin.

 His songs as a rapper have included parody commercials of AT&T to Fourlokos, as well as singles such as "You're a Star" featuring Shawty Redd.

 DJ Speedy has partnered with the Global Good Group to become a part of the Global Good Network of people, businesses, organizations, musicians, and more dedicated to changing the world.

 In 2019, Miller was held in Oklahoma after being pulled over on suspicion of drug trafficking. $149,665 in cash was seized, although no drugs were found.
 He was charged for having a single counterfeit $20 bill.